-This spiced date and nut loaf are moist, flavoured with sweet dates and dotted with crunchy walnuts.
-A thick slice goes perfectly with the afternoon cup of tea!
+This date and nut loaf is lightly spiced, moist, flavored with sweet dates, and dotted with crunchy walnuts.
+A thick slice (perhaps with a smattering of butter) goes perfectly with the afternoon cup of tea!

 A date and nut loaf has been on my "to-bake" list for quite some time.
 I have several very similar recipes floating in and around my recipe book.